Customer Journey Research for Home Improvement

 Kitchen Products

-Long-cycle, high-involvement journeys with extended consideration periods.
-Often involve showrooms, dealers, online inspiration, and partner co-decision.
-Kitchen retailers play both an inspirational and an advisory role.
+Long-cycle, high-involvement, with showrooms, dealers, online inspiration, and partner co-decision.
+Retailers play both inspirational and advisory roles.

 Subsector